Clouding of consciousness: Presentation in psychotic disorders

 Numerous studies have shown that heavy cannabis users face a markedly higher risk of schizophrenia, bipolar disorder, and transient psychotic episodes than the general population, with up to 50% of those who experienced cannabis-induced psychosis going on to develop schizophrenia.
 But a 2010 meta-analysis of previous research in the Schizophrenia Bulletin showed evidence that those same people have a paradoxically lower risk of neurocognitive difficulties; use of the substance substantially increased the prevalence of positive symptoms, but was simultaneously associated with reduced neurocognitive deficits or, in some cases, boosted cognitive performance (e.g., visual memory, working memory, and executive function).

 Heart health and cerebrovascular deficits

 Studies published over the past decade have shown that cannabis use (particularly in cases of heavy use or dosage) is associated with significantly increased risk of cardiovascular deficits and/or coronary events in people under age 50, particularly ischemic strokes and myocardial infarctions (heart attacks).
 This effect is especially pronounced in young children.
 Despite having an immediate short-term impact of lowering blood pressure, cannabis has been associated with hypertension in regular and heavy users.
 This, in turn, can restrict the flow of oxygen to the brain, leading to "forgetfulness, trouble with learning, memory and comprehension".
 Continued restriction can lead to cerebral small and large vessel disease later in life, which significantly increases the likelihood of dementia onset.

 Disease and health complications

+Attention deficit hyperactivity disorder (ADHD)

+Brain fog has been shown to be a primary symptom of ADHD, though it can also be due to associated co-morbidities.
+In adults, ADHD typically presents as difficulties with memory and attention, as opposed to the hyperactivity typically observed in children.